 Trimethoprim/sulfamethoxazole: 4-5mg/kg BD; adult dose is 160mg BD (dose refers to trimethoprim component)

 Impetigo with a deep infection or haematogenous spread

-IV antibiotics are indicated in children with pyrexia or systemic symptoms.
+In children with pyrexia or systemic symptoms, IV antibiotics are indicated.
 Use one of the following antibiotics.

 Impetigo with a deep infection or haematogenous spread and suspected MRSA

 Vancomycin: 10mg/kg IV QID; adult dose is 500mg IV QID or 1g IV BD